Software & data engineers

 Harmonising the world’s public health data.

 for better health across the world.

 Health ministries are responsible for vast amounts of data with a multitude of stakeholders requiring access to it.
-It’s crucial that these datasets are stored in a secure central hub with the necessary means for controlling access, dissemination, interoperability and more.
+It’s crucial that these datasets are organised in a secure central catalogue with the necessary means for controlling access, dissemination, interoperability and more.